Multisample DNA + Protein#

 fig.show()

-Note: The next few cells are highly optional, and only need to be run if you want to plot cells from all samples together in one heatmap.
+Note: The next few cells are highly optional, and only need to be run to plot cells from all samples together in one heatmap.

 combined = group.merge()